VincentTam/vincenttam.github.io/source/_posts/2014-03-01-git-status-of-my-octopress-folder.markdown

 <del>It seemed that I had made a mistake.</del>  Actually, **without
-adding those modified and untracked files on the stage for commit**, the following two commands will do.
+adding those modified and untracked files on the stage for commit**, the following two commands will <del>do</del> update the contents on the GitHub pages.

 <pre class="cli"><code class="ubuntu_gnome_terminal">$ rake generate
 $ rake deploy